PHYSICS

 Government incentive programs, such as the Ohio Department of Development grants, help to front-load the growth spiral.
 They make systems such as mine more affordable until increased manufacturing capacity brings prices down.

 Why did you choose a photovoltaic system instead of a solar heating system or a wind generator?
 The PV system's high capital investment and slow payoff compared to solar water heating and solar space heating is offset by maximum benefit to the environment.
+The PV system also has high reliability and no maintenance.
 I'm also a technology guy; I like things that use electricity.
 I can keep running computers, machines and toy trains without sacrificing my children's future.

 Wind power may not be practical on many small suburban residential lots at central Ohio wind speeds.
 Wind generators need to be well above all obstructions to work efficiently, and there may not be enough room for a tall tower on a suburban lot.
-If utility rates continue to increase or alternative energy equipment prices continue to fall, wind generators mounted near roof-level may become practical.
+If utility rates continue to increase or alternative energy equipment prices continue to fall, wind turbines mounted near roof-level may become practical in Ohio (as they already are in some parts of the country).
 New technology may also be more efficient to operate and to install.
 See the new SkyStream 3.7 for an example of new wind technology.

 This Fronius IG 5100 inverter in my basement converts DC power from the panels to AC synchronized with the distribution grid.